moeakaza/moeakaza/README.md

 ![](https://komarev.com/ghpvc/?username=moeakaza&color=cc4687&style=flat&label=⑅꒸𓐇ᩧຼ།་&base=120)

-hi i like kny but i dont like the majority of the fandom so umm iwc if ur apart of it okthanks
+hi i like kny but i dont like the majority of the fandom especially on pony town so umm iwc if ur apart of it okthanks

 <!--
 **moeakaza/moeakaza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.